-High volume – Tampa General has performed an average of 97 liver transplants per year since 2007, making our program one of the leaders in the state and one of the top 10 programs in the country.
+High volume – Tampa General Hospital’s liver transplant program is one of the leaders in the state and one of the top 10 programs in the country.
 One of the reasons behind our high volume of transplants is our close partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization.

-Survival rates – Not only has our longest-surviving liver transplant recipient had their new liver for more than two decades after the procedure, but our one-year and three-year survival rates for liver transplants exceed the national averages, according to latest Scientific Registry of Transplant Recipients (SRTR) data released in July 2015.
+Survival rates – Not only has our longest-surviving liver transplant recipient had their new liver for more than two decades after the liver transplant procedure, but our survival rates for liver transplants typically exceed the national averages, according to the Scientific Registry of Transplant Recipients data.
 These rates are influenced in part by the skill of our multidisciplinary transplant health care team, which is composed of experienced staff members who also serve as consultants to Tampa General’s other solid organ transplant programs.
 We also have active programs dedicated to the treatment of Hepatitis C and hepatobiliary carcinoma, unique conditions that require tailored care.

 Every liver transplant patient who is admitted into our program is first evaluated to determine if a transplant is the most appropriate course of treatment for his or her condition.
 Potential transplant candidates are considered based on the information provided by their referring primary care physician or gastroenterologist on their liver transplant referral form, and on several other factors.